dbrgn/kucheninitiative/README.rst

 ~~~~~~~~~~~~~~~~

 The first time setup creates a virtual environment separated from your
-systemwide `PYTHONPATH` and sets up some environment variables to be used every
+systemwide ``PYTHONPATH`` and sets up some environment variables to be used
-time you activate the virtualenv.
+every time you activate the virtualenv.

-The instructions below assume your postgres database is called `kuchen`, if not,
+The instructions below assume your postgres database is called ``kuchen``; if
-just change the `DATABASE_URL` env variable.
+not, just change the ``DATABASE_URL`` env variable.

 ::